 Also in 1764, the Currency Act was passed, which regulated paper money by forbidding the colonies from issuing paper money.

-The colonists believed the act was an attempt by the British government to gain control of the colonies’ monetary policies and felt the British were asking the impossible in demanding payments in gold or silver when colonial resources were continually being drained.
+The colonists believed the act was an attempt by the British government to gain control of the colonies’ monetary policies and felt the British were asking the impossible in demanding payments in gold or silver when these resources were continually being drained in the colonies.

 In 1765, the Stamp Act was passed, which was a tax on all paper used for printed materials in the colonies.
 This act made many colonists realize for the first time that the British government could act contrary to the colonies’ interests.

-Colonists disagreed with the Stamp Act because they believed Britain had no right of taxation without representation.
+Colonists disagreed with the Stamp Act because they believed Britain had no right to tax the colonists without representation.
 It was the first act that colonists took to the streets to publicly protest, such as in August of 1765, when the Stamp Act Riots occurred in Boston.

 In the wake of the Stamp Act crisis, Benjamin Franklin, who was working as a representative of the colonies of Pennsylvania, Massachusetts, New Jersey and Georgia, addressed the House of Commons at Parliament in 1766 and answered questions about taxation in America.